Viewing Course History

 Work Integrated Learning and Fieldwork Education

 The Bachelor of Occupational Therapy (Honours) involves extensive fieldwork education which is embedded into the course.
 During the second year of the course students will be required to undertake up to 10 days of fieldwork visits.
-Students are expected to undertake a total of 12 weeks of placement in both 3rd and 4th years.
-In the final term of the course students are required to undertake around 150 hours of community placement.
-Overall students will complete a minimum of 1000 hours of fieldwork education.
+Students are expected to undertake a total of 7 weeks of full-time placement in 3rd year and 10 weeks of full-time placement in 4th year.
+In the final term of the course, students are required to undertake around 150 hours of community placement.
+Overall, students will complete a minimum of 1000 hours of fieldwork education.

 Before commencing fieldwork education, students must have maintained the following to provide to the appropriate academic supervisor and their fieldwork supervisor:

-2. Current Australian Federal Police ( National Police Check) (not older than 3 years);
+• Current Australian Federal Police Certificate (National Police Check) (Not Older than 3 years)

-4. Evidence of appropriate immunisations which include but are not limited to: Hepatitis B; Adult Diptheria, Tetanus and Pertussis (whooping cough); Measles, Mumps, Rubella (MMR); Varicella (chicken pox); Tuberculosis (TB)/Mantoux Test;
+• Evidence of appropriate immunisations which include but are not limited to: Hepatitis B; Adult Diptheria, Tetanus and Pertussis (Whooping Cough); Measles, Mumps, Rubella (MMR); Varicella (Chicken Pox); Tuberculosis (TB)/ Mantoux Test

 Application for Credit Transfer